jliszka/jliszka.github.com/_posts/2014-07-12-is-the-nba-draft-rigged.md

 <blockquote class="twitter-tweet" lang="en"><p>Had a chat with <a href="https://twitter.com/jliszka">@jliszka</a> about Bayes&#39; rule, the &#39;14 draft lottery, &amp; the chances the NBA is rigged.
 Now I don&#39;t believe in anything anymore.</p>&mdash; harryh (@harryh) <a href="https://twitter.com/harryh/statuses/487722129681838080">July 11, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-This conversation basically consisted of Harry mentioning that the Cleveland Cavaliers got the first pick in the draft, even though the lottery gave them only a 1.7% chance of drawing that slot, then wondering aloud how he should update his prior on whether the NBA draft is rigged given this information, and then me breaking out my [probability monad]({{ site.posts[-4].url }}), because there's no problem that can't be solved with more monads.
+This chat basically consisted of Harry mentioning that the Cleveland Cavaliers got the first pick in the draft, even though the lottery gave them only a 1.7% chance of drawing that slot, then wondering aloud how he should update his prior on whether the NBA draft is rigged given this information, and then me breaking out my [probability monad]({{ site.posts[-4].url }}), because there's no problem that can't be solved with more monads.